-if an emergency stop order has been issued revoke it,
+if an emergency stop order has been issued, revoke it,

 give authorisation to the drivers to restart.

-To restart trains that have not been tripped and if instructions and / or restrictions are necessary the signaller shall issue ETCS Written Order 05.
+To restart trains that have not been tripped and if instructions and / or restrictions are necessary the signaller shall issue European Instruction 5.
 In level 1 with trackside signals the driver shall run on sight up to the next trackside signal.

 To restart trains that have been tripped, signaller and driver shall take measures in response to a trip (rule “responding to a trip”).
-The signaller shall include necessary instructions and / or restrictions for train movement according to non-harmonised rules in ETCS Written Order 02.
+The signaller shall include necessary instructions and / or restrictions for train movement according to non-harmonised rules in European Instruction 2.

 To protect and restart shunting movements